Ventifact

 A ventifact (also wind-faceted stone, windkanter) is a rock that has been abraded, pitted, etched, grooved, or polished by wind-driven sand or ice crystals.
+The word "Ventifact" is derived from the Latin word "Ventus" meaning 'wind'.
 These geomorphic features are most typically found in arid environments where there is little vegetation to interfere with aeolian particle transport, where there are frequently strong winds, and where there is a steady but not overwhelming supply of sand.

-Ventifacts can be abraded to eye-catching natural sculptures such as the main features of the White Desert National Park near Farafra oasis in Egypt.
-In moderately tall, isolated rock outcrops, mushroom shaped pillars of rock may form as the outcrop is eroded by saltating sand grains.
-This occurs because, even in strong winds, sand grains can't be continuously held in the air.
+Ventifacts can be abraded to eye-catching natural sculptures such as the main features of the White Desert National Park near Farafra Oasis in Egypt.
+In moderately tall, isolated rock outcrops, mushroom-shaped pillars of rock may form as the outcrop is eroded by saltating sand grains.
+This occurs because, even in strong winds, sand grains cannot be continuously held in the air.
 Instead, the particles bounce along the ground, rarely reaching higher than a few feet above the Earth.
-Over time, the bouncing sand grains can erode the lower portions of a ventifact, while leaving a larger less eroded cap.
+Over time, the bouncing sand grains can erode the lower portions of a ventifact, while leaving a larger, less-eroded cap.
 The resulting forms thus frequently resemble fantastical stone mushrooms.

 Individual stones, such as those forming desert pavement, are often found with grooved, etched, or polished surfaces where these same wind-driven processes have slowly worn away the rock.